-Mobile World Congress 2017 - What's the future for Mobile
+Mobile World Congress 2017 - what's the future for mobile?

 By Naji El-Arifi, Head of Innovation UK

-It’s that time again – when every mobile operator and geek descends onto the city of Barcelona for Mobile World Congress - Europe’s answer to the Consumer Electronics Show.
+It’s that time again – when every mobile operator and geek descends onto the city of Barcelona for Mobile World Congress, Europe’s answer to the Consumer Electronics Show.

-However the connected car seemed to be the most widely shown example.
+However, the connected car seemed to be the most widely shown example.
 Connected cars in the future will not only produce a huge amount of data but will also be sharing that data with each other.
 The extra speed of 5G will allow a car to process and share its information at lightning speed due to the low latency that 5G delivers.
-Latency is measured in milliseconds and is the time it takes for data to go to a server and back again for example, the lower this number is the better.
-This will be especially important when it comes to the self driving car - Google's self driving car is estimated to produce nearly 1GB of data a second.
+Latency is measured in milliseconds and is the time it takes for data to go to a server and back again, for example; the lower this number is the better.
+This will be especially important when it comes to the self driving car.
+Google's self driving car is estimated to produce nearly 1GB of data a second.
 Ensuring a network fast enough to process all this data will therefore become essential!

 Of course, with great power comes great responsibility.
 The “downside” to this improved speed is that websites will be forced to interrogate their build and load to ensure that they are configured for speed.
 Once users become accustomed to quick load times, they will become even less patient with poorly performing, cumbersome and slow sites.
-So for Brands, our advice would be to run some load and speed audits now to ensure that 5G doesn’t leave you behind.
+So for brands, our advice would be to run some load and speed audits now to ensure that 5G doesn’t leave you behind.

 What was interesting about this year was the fact that most of the brands were experimenting and therefore learning about VR in a more practical way.
-This is important because VR should, and more likely will be a large part of people's entertainment experiences and experimenting and understanding its limitations is critical to succeeding.
+This is important because VR should, and more likely will, be a large part of people's entertainment experiences, and experimenting and understanding its limitations is critical to succeeding.
 Audi for example had tried VR multiple times to understand its limitations and now has a very strong understanding of how to succeed with it.

-The fact that so many brands were using it at MWC this year, is further proof and incentive that retailers and Brands who are not thinking about VR, need to.
+The fact that so many brands were using it at MWC this year, is further proof and incentive that retailers and brands who are not thinking about VR, need to.
 Those not involved in this mega-trend will be on the back foot when VR inevitably hits mass adoption.

 Many have likened the adoption of VR to that of 3D televisions.
 Our advice is to not think of VR in this way.
-The experience is all encompassing of course, but the adoption curve is different too, mainly due to VR’s close association to the smart phone.
-This unison means that VR has a killer route to market already laid out by the mass adoption of smart phones.
+The experience is all-encompassing of course, but the adoption curve is different too, mainly due to VR’s close association to the smart phone.
+This unison means that VR has a killer route to market already laid out by the mass adoption of smartphones.

-If you are a brand and have not tried VR, or need help in understanding how it could be commercialised for your company, then our innovation lab doors are always open.
+If you are a brand and have not tried VR, or need help in understanding how it could be commercialised for your company, then Salmon's innovation lab doors are always open.
 A quick hack day or ideation session may get your VR strategy in place quicker than you might think!

-2. Transparent displays and Smart mirrors; multiple companies were using transparent displays to showcase their products and smart mirrors to show how you can enhance the in-store experience.
+2. Transparent displays and Smart mirrors: multiple companies were using transparent displays to showcase their products and smart mirrors to show how you can enhance the in-store experience.
 These technologies allow you to turn what used to be just glass into a surface for enhancing the customer experience.

 Here’s an example of how our one of our customers DFS is using digital signage and tablets across its 110 stores to help customers make decisions more quickly, while improving conversion and maximising store space.

-When it comes to payment, companies were really focussed on security and how best to authenticate payments.
+When it comes to payment, companies were really focused on security and how best to authenticate payments.
 This came in 2 forms - each centred around biometrics like your fingerprint or facial recognition.
-A couple of companies showcased debit and credit cards with fingerprint scanners built directly into the card, meaning the future may be a world where you no longer have to remember your pin.
+A couple of companies showcased debit and credit cards with fingerprint scanners built directly into the card, meaning the future may be a world where you no longer have to remember your PIN.
 This was also built so that it could be used with current payment tills, whereas the facial recognition needed new chip and pin devices that included the additional hardware of a camera.

 The most interesting use was a type of “2 factor facial recognition” to authenticate online purchases.
 Let's say you are paying for an item on a website via your desktop or laptop.
-At the point of confirming payment the website would send a notification to your phone and an app would take a picture of your face.
-Once the app authenticated that you are you it then communicates with the website you are trying to pay at and allows the payment to go through automatically.
-This kind of authentication is not just better for brands as it ensures the right person is paying, but also shows how a brand is committed to the security of their customers.
-This shows the growing importance of mobile not just to authenticate users but more generally in retail as a more primary payment component.
+At the point of confirming payment, the website would send a notification to your phone and an app would take a picture of your face.
+Once the app authenticated that you are you, it then communicates with the website you are trying to pay at and allows the payment to go through automatically.
+This kind of authentication is not just better for brands, as it ensures the right person is paying, but also shows how a brand is committed to the security of their customers.
+This highlights the growing importance of mobile not just to authenticate users but more generally in retail as a more primary payment component.

 Companies like Visa were also looking into how you would pay with VR.
-The reason for this is that if by 2020 we have 5G, the streaming of not just UHD (4K) content but more importantly full 360 virtual reality video will become easy.
-Therefore if you are going to spend your time in VR then you are going to want to be able to pay via VR as well.
+The reason for this is that, if by 2020 we have 5G, the streaming of not just UHD (4K) content but more importantly full 360 virtual reality video will become easy.
+Therefore if you are going to spend your time in VR, you are going to want to be able to pay via VR as well.
 With Visa’s example, they showed a use case that allowed you to buy Formula 1 tickets using your voice to authenticate payment while watching a race via your VR headset.